Greg001100/Makimono/README.md

 # Makimono
 Makimono is a note taking web app that allows users to create notes with rich text editing and organize them in notebooks, inspired by Evernote.
-Designed using React, Redux, and bootstrap CSS on the front end, with Flask and SQLAlchemy to handle the back end.
+Designed using React / Redux, and bootstrap CSS on the front end, with Flask and SQLAlchemy to handle the back end.

 [Makimono Live](https://makimono-scrolls.herokuapp.com/)